theogiraudet/Bookshelf/docs/quickstart.md

 ### 📖 Good Practices

 Bookshelf is designed to minimize unintended side effects.
 However, complications can arise when multiple datapacks utilize the same one.
-To prevent potential issues, it’s always recommended to set inputs prior to executing a function.
+To prevent potential issues, it's always recommended to set inputs prior to executing a function.
 This holds true even though Bookshelf adheres to a strict policy of preserving inputs.
 By following this practice, you can ensure smoother operation and prevent unexpected behaviors.

 :::{note}
 This section is in progress.
 If you have some ideas about how to improve the first steps with Bookshelf, please share it on our [Discord server](https://discord.gg/MkXytNjmBt).